cihatduman/evreka_programming_assignment/evreka_2/Readme.md

 <img src="er_diagram_new.png" style="width:3.91667in;height:3.76042in" />

 In the current version there can be more than operations.
-Therefore we have a new operation table store what they are called, and binoperation table to store each operation’s frequency and last operation time for each bin.
+Therefore we have a new operation table that stores what they are called, and binoperation table to store each operation’s frequency and last operation time for each bin.